supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 In this task, you will access your Microsoft Sentinel workspace.

-1. Login to WIN1 virtual machine with the password as provided in the environment tab.

-1. In the lab virtual machine, Start the Microsoft Edge browser.
+1. Start the Microsoft Edge browser.

 1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.